Aeres-u99/ThotVim/README.md

 ## Pull Requests and Support

-Please feel free to raise PR, however we do not want to exceed the speed anymore than 100ms.
+Please feel free to raise PR

-The setup needs to be fast.
+* The setup needs to be fast.

+* New comers are welcome

+  * ToDo: Create a list of beginner friendly PR

+* Feel free to fork and hack upon it!

+> [!NOTE]
+> Please ensure that the speed is under 100ms.
+We do not want this to be another bloated all in one neovim configuration

 ## Screenshots